JLEWilson/JLEWilson/README.md

 <h1>
  Hello!
 Welcome to my Github!
 <br>
- I'm Jacob (He/They), Feel free to look around.
+ I'm Jacob (He/They), feel free to look around.
 </h1>

 <a href="https://www.linkedin.com/in/jacob-lee-eugene-wilson/">